jimmymathews/pwh/readme.md

 This script is a simple, unusual password manager.
 You only need to remember one master password, and it is stored only as a local Python variable while the script is running.

+It requires the Python package `cursesmenu` which you can get with `pip install curses-menu`.

-Update the `.accounts.csv` list with your own info, then:
+1. Update the `.accounts.csv` list with your own info, then:

-1. Run the Python script `password.py` in a terminal emulator.
+2. Run the Python script `password.py` in a terminal emulator.
 (If you'd like, you can change the name).
-2. Enter your master password.
+3. Enter your master password.
-3. Select an account.
+4. Select an account.
-4. The account name is hashed with the master password, and if desired character limits are imposed and symbols added or subtracted to meet the account provider's requirements (as you specify in `.accounts.csv`).
+5. The account name is hashed with the master password, and if desired character limits are imposed and symbols added or subtracted to meet the account provider's requirements (as you specify in `.accounts.csv`).
-5. The result is copied to the system clipboard.
+6. The result is copied to the system clipboard.

 ###Setting password rules for an account